Marak/ANSIdom/ReadMe.md

-# ANSIdom
+# ANSIdom v0.0.1

 ##  a quick and dirty DOM implementation in ANSI escape codes

 **share templates between the browser and the terminal**

+*note: the current DOM implementation is a hack, at best. expect it to break, badly.*

 ## Installation